Doncaster town centre is open but we ask that you follow the latest social distancing and public safety guidance.

 What are you doing to encourage active travel?

 As part of a bid to encourage active travel, we are currently looking at opportunities for pop up cycle lanes that could be deployed quickly but safely.
-This would be complementary to the three cycle lanes that have recently been completed during the lockdown at Thorne Moorends, Auckley and Bennetthorpe.
+This would be complementary to the three cycle lanes that have recently been completed at Thorne Moorends, Auckley and Bennetthorpe.
 The future will see a significant expansion of active travel infrastructure through the £35m successful Transforming Cites Fund Programme, which is heavily populated with active travel schemes across the borough over the next three years.

 Are you keeping the town centre clean and tidy?